-Don’t panic.
-Leave the water barely turned on and try to defrost the pipe by directing a hair dryer or space heater at it.
+- Leave the water barely turned on and try to defrost the pipe by directing a hairdryer or space heater at it.
 Do not use these in areas with standing water or near flammable substances.

-•If water begins to flow slowly after a few minutes, continue applying heat until the ice blockage is completely melted.
+- If water begins to flow slowly after a few minutes, continue applying heat until the ice blockage completely melts.

-•If there’s no water after 5-10 minutes or so, shut the faucet off and call the plumber, so you don’t cause damage in less accessible areas, which could result in even more costly repairs.
+- If there’s no water after 5-10 minutes or so, shut the faucet off and call the plumber, so you don’t cause damage in less accessible areas, which could result in even more costly repairs.